Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 But what happens after you’re ready to pull the trigger?
 Greenhouse has a solution for that, too.

-You can create a consistent framework for your onboarding process that applies to every single new employee, then automate all of the tedious, administrative processes to help move things along.
+Their end-to-end solution lets you create a consistent framework for your onboarding process that applies to every single new employee, then automate all of the tedious, administrative processes to help move things along.

 You can even create resource hubs and provide training materials to bring new hires in the loop even faster.